Program

 9:00 AM - 10:00 AM : Session 16 : MURB Charging Infrastructure and Load Management

-Managed Charging the AlectraDrive Way : Daniel Carr, Head, Smart Cities, Alectra Utilities & Averyl D’Souza, Spcialist, Business Analysis, Alectra Utilities
+Managed Charging the AlectraDrive Way : Averyl D’Souza, Project Lead, Smart Cities, Alectra Utilities

 EVEMS : Is it the Key to Making Condos and Apartments EV Ready? : Leo Viger-Bernard, Vice President, Corporate Affairs, Recharge Véhicule Électrique